EthanCherian/RMP-Wizard/README.md

 ### Why did we decide to do this?
 As college students, we noticed a few features missing from the Rate My Professors (RMP) website that we thought we could take upon ourselves to implement.
 We quickly realized, however, the depth of interesting things that could be done with such a robust and relatively untapped dataset.
 ### What is it we've done here?
 The current stage of the project consists mainly of a **sentiment classifier** of comments on RMP.
 To that end, we have also constructed a Google Chrome extension that injects our findings onto RMP's website itself in an appealing manner.
-We currently have plans to extend this project into topic modeling and text summarization, though these endeavors promise an far greater challenge.
+We currently have plans to extend this project into topic modeling and text summarization, though these endeavors promise a far greater challenge.

 #### What is *sentiment analysis*?
 Sentiment analysis is one of many *classification* tasks in Natural Language Processing (NLP, the use of machine learning on written text data).
 To be quite honest, a binary classification task (classifying between two categories, like sentiment analysis) is considered by most to be among the simplest possible NLP tasks.
 However, being that we essentially started from scratch and accomplished everything in ~8 weeks, we are quite proud of our progress.